Hidden-REF/REF-2021-data-explorer/README.md

 Running the image: `docker run -p 8501:8501 ref2021explorer`.
 This binds the exposed port 8501 of the Docker container to port 8501 of the host; the Streamlit application is then visible at http://localhost:8501

+## Updating data

+The app is set with the default `None` value for the `ttl` (see [st.cache_data](https://docs.streamlit.io/library/api-reference/performance/st.cache_data)).
+This means that the app has to be restarted every time the data files in [ref-2021-analysis repository](https://github.com/softwaresaved/ref-2021-analysis) are updated.